NolanShrestha/Interview_Code/README.md

 ## Updating information
 - Logged in users can update their information by altering data present in (update.php) file.
-- Redundancy during update will not be recorded.
+- Redundancy during update operation will not be recorded.

 ## Payment
 - Users can send money to specified users.